Online Versus Offline Rate in Streaming Codes for Variable-Size Messages: Conclusion

-\textit{High level converse}: The construction presented above shows that the \offop is at least $R_t^{(1)}$ and $R_t^{(2)}$ on \messageSizeSequences $1$ and $2$ respectively.
-Next, we present necessary and mutually exclusive conditions on the total number of symbols sent in $X[0],\ldots,X[b-1]$ for a code construction to attain rates at least $R_t^{(1)}$ and $R_t^{(2)}$ on the two respective \messageSizeSequences.
+\para{Proof of the converse result}: The \offop is at least $R_\len^{(1)}$ and $R_\len^{(2)}$ on \messageSizeSequences $1$ and $2$, respectively (i.e., the rate of the offline scheme from Equation~\ref{eq:ratesConverse2}).
+Next, we present necessary and mutually exclusive conditions on the total number of symbols sent in $X[0],\ldots,X[b-1]$ for a code construction to attain rates at least $R_\len^{(1)}$ and $R_\len^{(2)}$ on the two respective \messageSizeSequences.
 The two \messageSizeSequences are the same until time slot $b$.
-Therefore, any online coding scheme violates the condition on one or both \messageSizeSequenceSinglePlural.
+Therefore, no online coding scheme can satisfy the condition for both \messageSizeSequences.

-\textit{Condition for rate $R_t^{(1)}$ on \messageSizeSequence $1$}: Consider an arbitrary coding scheme for \messageSizeSequence $1$.
-At least $d(b-\tau_L+1)$ symbols are transmitted in $X[b],\ldots,X[t]$ since $X[0],\ldots,X[b-1]$ could be dropped in a burst.
-At most an additional $d(b-\tau_L+.5)$ symbols can be sent over $X[0],\ldots,X[b-1]$ if the rate is at least $R_t^{(1)}$.
+\para{Condition for rate $R_\len^{(1)}$ on \messageSizeSequence $1$}: Consider an arbitrary coding scheme for \messageSizeSequence $1$.
+At least $d(b-\tau_L+1)$ symbols are transmitted in $X[b],\ldots,X[\len]$ since $X[0],\ldots,X[b-1]$ could be dropped in a burst.
+At most, an additional $d(b-\tau_L+.5)$ symbols can be sent over $X[0],\ldots,X[b-1]$ if the rate is at least $R_\len^{(1)}$.